karmi/sheep_in_your_shoes/README.markdown

 The principles are laid out in the code of `animals-oriented-on-objects.rb` file.
 But you cannot _see_ them.
 And you are not sure _why_ do you make those silly classes anyway.

 Things can be seen much clearly in the game.
-You suddenly know why a sheep is an _„object“_ and why we say it has some _properties_ and some _messages_ can be sent to it.
+You suddenly know why a sheep is an _„object“_ and why we say it has some _properties_ (like _position_, maybe?) and some _messages_ (like „Run, baby, run!“) can be sent to it.

 You also know how to start writing code.
 You usually start with _something_.
-A `simple-bounce.rb` file from samples included with _Shoes_ in this case.
+A `simple-bounce.rb` file from samples included with _Shoes_ in this case (see initial _commit_).

-Then you gradually build up the environment of your game: you make the pasture green a put a sheep on it.
+Then you gradually build up the environment of your game: you make the pasture green and put a sheep on it.
 You make the sheep move.
-You add more sheep and make the move.
+You add more sheep and make them move.
 You add a dog, and make the dog catch the sheep.
+And so on.
 In the end you „refactor“ the syntax of the game, add documentation, things like that.

-All of these steps are saved in **Git tags** one to thirteen, so you can easily do a `git checkout 1`, `git checkout 2` to see development of the code and walk through it slowly.
+All of these **steps** are saved in Git repository tags 1 to 13, so you can easily do a `git checkout 1`, `git checkout 2` to see development of the code and [walk through it][src] slowly.

 _Shoes_ and _Ruby_ make all of this very, very easy.
 Ruby is probably the best language for teaching programming, for beginners and advanced alike.
 And with _Shoes_, you can just see everything.